 c) Balanced costs (LAN versus attached stations)

-The proposed revision to 802.15.4 will be developed with the aim such that the additional cost of RRMM capabilities could be a negligible fraction of the entire cost of target applications.
+The proposed amendment to 802.15.4 will be developed with the aim such that the additional cost of RRMM capabilities could be a negligible fraction of the entire cost of target applications.

 2. COMPATIBILITY